Barbara Weathers: Joining Atlantic Starr

 After a year with Teaser, she returned to Greensboro and began working as a singing waitress at Yenrofs, a jazz club.
 There she was approached by two gentlemen from Philadelphia International Records about a solo record deal.
-Being friends with Wayne Lewis from Atlantic Starr, Barbara called him and asked for his advice.
-Wayne put her in touch with Earl Cole (Atlantic Starr's manager) to help her with the negotiations.
-Earl acted as her manager on the conference call and afterwards suggested Barbara decline the Philadelphia International offer and instead allow Wayne and his two brothers (also in Atlantic Starr) to produce a demo for her.
-Gerald Busby and MCA Records funded that demo, which Barbara recorded in December of 1984.
+Being friends with Wayne Lewis from Atlantic Starr, Barbara called and asked for advice.
+Wayne then put her in touch with Earl Cole (Atlantic Starr's manager) to help her with the negotiations.
+Earl acted as her manager on the conference call and afterwards suggested Barbara decline the Philadelphia International's offer and instead allow Wayne and his two brothers (also in Atlantic Starr) to produce a demo for her.
+Jheryl Busby and MCA funded that demo, which was recorded in December of 1984.
 The demo included three Lewis brothers-produced songs- "Secret Lovers", "Silver Shadow", and "Big Boy Games".
 In early January the following year, Barbara received a call from Earl Cole stating MCA had declined her demo, but that there was work for her in L.A.

-Two days later, she went to L.A.
-Jonathan Lewis picked her up from the airport and took her to a recording studio where Wayne was singing in a booth.
-After he emerged, the group told Barbara to go in and sing what she was told- which was the song "If Your Heart Isn't In It".
-The next day Barbara was informed that Atlantic Starr wanted her to join the group.
-Stunned, as she had no idea they were even looking for a lead female vocalist and in no way wanted to join another group, Barbara considered declining, but realized it would be a mistake to say no to an established group with a current record deal, so she accepted the offer.
+Two days later, she flew to L.A.
+Jonathan Lewis picked her up from the airport and took her to a recording studio where Wayne was in the booth singing.
+When he emerged, Barbara was told to go in the booth and sing what she was told.
+The song was "If Your Heart Isn't In It".
+The next day she was informed that Atlantic Starr wanted her to join the group.
+Stunned, as she had no idea they were looking for a lead female vocalist, and in no way wanted to join another group.
+She considered declining, but realized it would be a mistake to say no to an established group with a current record deal, so she accepted the offer.